scholtzan/scholtzan.net/content/blog/bigquery-udf-python.md

 * Only about 40 MB of memory is available for JavaScript processing environment.
 * The JavaScript environment does not support `async` in Standard SQL and does not support certain other functions for loading external resources, such as `require` or `fetch`.

+While some of these limitations [are documented](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions#limitations), others had to be determined empirically.
+The Pyodide WebAssembly and JavaScript files without any libraries are already more than 12 MB of size and would be too large, even if they could be split up into separate smaller files.

 ## MicroPython